 Can our Troop sell Cookie Share at our Booth Sale?
 Yes!
 It’s easy to sell Cookie Share everywhere.
 You can sell Cookie Share donations at booth sales, rolling sales, during order taking and as part of door-to-door direct sales.
 Money for Cookie Share is collected at the time of order/purchase.
 Customers receive a receipt instead of product.

-Are Cookie Share purchases tax deductable?
+Are Cookie Share purchases tax deductible?
 Yes!
 The customer does not receive the Girl Scout product and does not benefit directly from paying for them so the purchase price is a charitable contribution.

 Can our Troop choose another organization for Cookie Share?
 Yes, but you will need to order and deliver the products as a troop.
-Girls are still eligible for the patch.
+Girls earn credit towards the Cookie Share patch from virtual Cookie Share sales only.

 Where do I get Cookie Share receipts?
 Cookie Share receipts are available on the Resources & Forms page for you to download and print.

 What do girls need to do to get a Cookie Share patch?
-Girls who sell 12+ packages as Cookie Share donations will earn the Cookie Share patch.
+Girls who sell 12+ packages of virtual Cookie Share donations will earn the Cookie Share patch.

 Where can I get more cookies to sell?
 Girls/parents should contact their Leaders.
 Troops usually have some inventory on hand.
 Troops needing additional cookies can order them from a Cookie Cupboard, Cookie Jar or one of the Warehouses.
 See your Troop Plan Book and the Volunteer Network for details.